globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/roads-water-livelihoods.md

 ---

-As chronic droughts and flash flooding increase in severity across the Horn of Africa, cost-effective water management solutions are sorely needed.
-The explosion of rural road infrastructure construction, particularly highways and feeder roads, often contributes to the problem by dramatically changing water flow patterns.

-This team’s key innovation lies in harnessing the positive opportunity that roads present to systematically harvest and retain water, prevent erosion, and contribute to productive livelihoods.
-With annual direct investments to improve road infrastructure in the Horn of Africa of close to $4 billion, this team would bring together major stakeholders in the infrastructure, water management and disaster reduction fields to inform and build an alliance to leverage road-building for resilience-building purposes.
-The best practices for training and education that will be developed would be translated and offered for use in other countries to help integrate road-water-climate governance.
+MetaMeta Research and partners will transform the way roads – conduits for modern commerce and life – are planned and built in the Horn of Africa by introducing innovative designs and improved guidelines to harvest rainwater, prevent soil erosion, and improve use of roadside land.
+By bringing together government authorities, water and climate experts, and roadside communities – especially women and the poor, this team will ensure that road construction efforts produce multiple benefits for all communities and enhance resilience.

-[Click here](http://www.globalresiliencepartnership.org/assets/downloads/MetaMeta-problem-statement.pdf) to download the problem statement.
+[Click here](../../assets/downloads/solution-statements/Meta-Meta-Solution-Statement.pdf) to download the solution statement.